360 Dr. Martin L. King Blvd.

 Laura Lomas, Professor (Ph.D.
 Columbia 2001), teaches comparative American studies, Latina/o/x literature and culture, ethnic and immigrant literature of the United States and the Americas, women's writing, nineteenth century studies, and feminist and decolonial theory in the English Department and the Graduate Program in American Studies at Rutgers University, Newark.
 Lomas is author of Translating Empire: José Martí, Migrant Latino Subjects and American Modernities (Duke University Press, 2008), which received the Modern Language Association's Prize for best book in Chicana and Chicano and Latina and Latino Studies, and an Honorable Mention for the Latin American Studies Association's Latino Studies Section Book Award.
 Against monumentalizing and nation-centered readings, this book defines New York-based Cuban José Martí as a cultural translator of the imperial modernity of the United States in texts addressed to readers throughout the Hispanophone world.
 This perspective, as an organizer of Cuban and Puerto Rican migrants in New York, as a racialized Latino migrant inside the monster's entrails--as he famously situated himself--shaped his aesthetic experiments in modernist poetry and prose in the 1880s and 1890s.

-Lomas co-edited The Cambridge History of Latina/o American Literature (a Choice Outstanding academic title), which gathers the work of eminent scholars to offer the first comprehensive literary history of Latina/o/x literature from the colonial period through the twenty-first century.
-She has published over two dozen essays in field-defining collections such as Jesse Alemán and Rodrigo Lazo's The Latino Nineteenth Century, and in scholarly journals of her areas of specialization, including Cuban Studies, Modernism/Modernity, American Literature, Small Axe, Revista de literatura cubana, Trasvesía: A Journal of Latin American Cultural Studies, Translation Review, Journal of American Studies, Comparative American Studies and Review: Latin American Literature and Arts.
+Lomas co-edited The Cambridge History of Latina/o American Literature (2018; a Choice Outstanding academic title), which gathers the work of eminent scholars to offer the first comprehensive literary history of Latina/o American literature from the colonial period through the twenty-first century.
+She has published over two dozen essays in field-defining collections such as Jesse Alemán and Rodrigo Lazo's The Latino Nineteenth Century, and in scholarly journals, including Meridians: Feminism, Race, Transnationalism, Cuban Studies, Modernism/Modernity, American Literature, Small Axe, Revista de literatura cubana, Trasvesía: A Journal of Latin American Cultural Studies, Translation Review, Journal of American Studies, Comparative American Studies and Review: Latin American Literature and Arts.

-She has served as Director of the Women's and Gender Studies Program, co-founded the Latina/o Studies Working Group, co-founded the Immigrant rights Collective, and was Founding Faculty Director of a Cuba study abroad program at Rutgers University-Newark.
-She has served as an Associate Editor of Signs, on the Advisory Board of the Recovering the U.S. Hispanic Literary Heritage Project, and on the Editorial Boards of Hostos Review, and of Periférica: Journal of Social, Cultural and Literary History.
+She has served as Director of the Women's and Gender Studies Program, co-founded the Latina/o Studies Working Group, co-founded the Immigrant rights Collective, and was Founding Faculty Director of a graduate level Cuba study abroad program at Rutgers University-Newark.
+She has served as an Associate Editor of Signs, and serves on the Advisory Board of the Recovering the U.S. Hispanic Literary Heritage Project, and on the Editorial Boards of Pasados, Hostos Review, and of Periférica: Journal of Social, Cultural and Literary History.

 Race, Nation and Borders in American Literature